rFlex/SEvents/README.md

 })

 // Notifying an event.
-// This calls every callbacks registered on this event.
+// This calls every callback registered on this event.
 // On this example, this should print two times "User entered: wololo" onTextEntered.notify("wololo")